angmr/wizard-houses/README.md

   _Lesson: Managing loading and error states in React with hooks._

 - **Live Search:**
   Search bars use controlled components and React state for real-time filtering of houses and traits.
+  Each house card manages its own state.
+The traitSearch state is local to each HouseCard component instance, so typing in one card's search bar only affects that card.
-  _Lesson: Importance of separating state for each search input to avoid shared state bugs._ (I have not implemented this yet.)
+  _Lesson: Importance of separating state for each search input to avoid shared state bugs._

 - **Dynamic Gradients:**
   House card gradients are generated dynamically using inline styles, parsing the `houseColours` string from the API data.